 Van Tienhoven evidently dipped his hand in the till.
 Dismissed from his post, he wandered too close to the East River and drowned, or so Director Stuyvesant, eager to put the episode behind him, ruled when Van Tienhoven's hat and cane were found bobbing along the shore.
 In the people's view, the man had in fact absconded to Barbados with the embezzled funds.

 "Lecherously Van Tienhoven smiled because he was the biggest womanizer in town, no matter how married or how ugly he was.
 The next time a woman resisted his charms, he'd spout his devil strategy to ease her mind over prying eyes.
-Don't worry, honey, he'd say, if anybody gossips it'll be a devil lying out their mouth."
+Don't worry, honey, he'd say, if anybody gossips it'll be a devil lying out their mouth."-- Jackie Lambert in

 The Mevrouw Who Saved Manhattan.